d99kris/cpuusage/README.md

 Supported Platforms
 ===================
-Heapusage is primarily developed and tested on Linux.
+Cpuusage is primarily developed and tested on Linux.

 Installation
 ============